appvia/university-of-wales-training-material/07-kubernetes/exercise-02/README.md

 You should now see 3 pods running with names like `nginx-deployment-xxxxx-yyyy`.

+> 🚀 **BONUS CHALLENGE!** The next step won't work - can you figure out why?
+Put your troubleshooting skills to the test before we reveal the answer! 💡

 ### 5. Test Load Balancing
 Create a service to expose the deployment:
 ```bash